neicnordic/neic-sda/docs/guides/deploy-k8s.md

 - `credentials.inbox.dbPassword`: The database password for inbox
 - `credentials.inbox.mqUser`: The message queue user for inbox
 - `credentials.inbox.mqPassword`: The message queue password for inbox

+### RabbitMQ chart

+Below is a minimal list of variables that need to be configured in the [values.yml](https://github.com/neicnordic/sensitive-data-archive/blob/main/charts/sda-mq/values.yaml) file of the `RabbitMQ` Helm charts in order to achieve a working deployment.
+Detailed documentation on all of the chart's variables can be found [here](https://github.com/neicnordic/sensitive-data-archive/tree/main/charts/sda-mq).

+- `global.adminUser`: The username for the admin user
+- `global.adminPassword`: The password for the admin user
+- `global.shovel.host`: The hostname of the shovel server
+- `global.shovel.pass`: The password to authenticate with the shovel server
+- `global.shovel.port`: The port on which the shovel server is running
+- `global.shovel.user`: The username to authenticate with the shovel server
+- `global.shovel.vhost`: The virtual host on the shovel server

 ## Security issues